ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

                  ...................................
 ~~~~

-The YANG data model for network inventory follows the same approach of {{!RFC8348}} and reports the network inventory as a list of components of different types (e.g., chassis, module, port).
+The YANG data model for network hardware inventory follows the same approach of {{!RFC8348}} and reports the network hardware inventory as a list of components with different types (e.g., chassis, module, port).

 ~~~~
   +--ro components